joshbruce/external-project-proposals/php-concepts/interact-with-instance-as-php.md

 The checks almost become boilerplate and can be seen throughout codebases.

 The following sample returns a custom object.
-At present there is no way to have a valid instance of an "empty" custom object (??) and tell PHP (at least not without calling a method on the object, which requires the developer to know more about the object's API).
+At present there is no way to have a valid instance of an "empty" custom object (??) and tell PHP (at least not without calling a method on the object, which requires the developer know more about the object's API).

 In these cases, we often revert to using `null` - either the instance exists and is usable or it doesn't exist - nothing for the potential third option.